Background and History

 Unlike some of the other earliest coins struck at the United States Mint, we have a fairly good idea of the total mintage for the 1793 Chain Cent.
 A total of eight different deliveries were made, compromising five different varieties of the Chain Cent, with a total output of 36,103 coins.
-This might be a surprisingly high number for most people to understand, as the issue is usually considered to be a rarity.
-While the mintage is greater than some other early rarities, the demand is much higher than the supply at any given time.
-This is especially the case with choice specimens on problem-free planchets, which are extremely difficult to find.
+This might seem like a surprisingly high number for an issue which is considered to be a rarity.
+However, while the mintage is greater than some other early rarities, the demand far outweighs the supply at any given time.
+This is especially the case for choice specimens on problem-free planchets, which are rarely available.

 The four other varieties range from scarce to very scarce, but all are offered with some regularity.
-There are two entries in the Red Book (A Guide Book of United States Coins), one with the word AMERICA in full on the obverse while the other has it abbreviated to AMERI., which has been attributed by an engraving error when the first two words had been punched into the working die.
+There are two entries in the Red Book (A Guide Book of United States Coins), one with the word AMERICA in full on the obverse while the other has it abbreviated to AMERI., which has been attributed to an engraving error when the first two words had been punched into the working die.
 That particular reverse die was only used on S-1, while all other die combinations used the other reverse die.

 Finest Known and Values

-Despite the low mintage and heavy circulation of these pieces it appears that some were saved, as a couple of high quality pieces exist.
-As can be expected, most of these have toned to various shades of brown, although an extremely limited number of chain cents still show a limited amount of red coloration.
+Despite the low mintage and heavy circulation of these pieces, it appears that some were saved, as a couple of high-quality pieces exist.
+As can be expected, most of these have toned to various shades of brown, although an extremely small number of Chain Cents still show a limited amount of red coloration.
 For a coin of this age, over 200 years, this certainly is nothing short of a miracle!